SatvikR/image-service/README.md

 ### Setup

-Create a `.env` file and add these three fields
+Create a `.env` file and add these four fields

 ```
 AWS_ACCESS_KEY=